-In the United States and the European Union alone, around 80 percent of all products sold are packaged in cardboard.
-However, a shocking 850 million tonnes of paper and cardboard are thrown away annually in the United States.
-Even more surprising is that the EPA estimates that paper and cardboard materials represent the largest component of municipal solid waste.
+In the United States and the EU alone, around 80 percent of all products sold are packaged in cardboard.
+However, a shocking 850 million tonnes of paper and cardboard are thrown away and end up in landfills across the United States annually.
+Moreover, if you’re measuring this material estimate during the holiday season, the total amount of cardboard waste generated increases by more than 25% of the normal average.
+Even more shocking is the EPA’s recent estimate that states paper and cardboard materials represent the largest component of municipal solid waste.

 The Golden Rule: Break It Down

-Breaking down your cardboard waste is more important than you might think it is, and not doing so usually results in more expensive bills for your business, here's why:
+Breaking down your cardboard waste is more important than you might imagine, and not doing so can result in expensive recurring waste and recycling costs for your business.
+Here’s why:

-It's best practice to break your cardboard down to optimize the space in your container(s) and reduce the amount of pickups your business requires.
+To optimize the space in your container(s) and reduce the amount of pickups your business requires on a weekly or monthly basis it is best to break down all cardboard waste.
 Follow these easy steps to properly break it down:

 - Take your box and turn it upside down.
 Run a box cutter along the center bottom seam, slicing through the packing tape